Estimates on Learning Rates for Multi-Penalty Distribution Regression: Introduction

 We summarize some main contributions of the work.
-In this work, a novel multi-penalty regularization scheme is proposed in distribution regression.
-By incorporating additional penalty, the algorithm becomes potentially more flexible to capture features of regressor when regressing from distribution samples.
-By integral operator approach, we study the learning rates of algorithm \eqref{algorithm} under different restrictive conditions on regression function $f_{\rho}$.
-Optimal learning rates are derived when $f_{\rho}\in\huaH_K$.
-We also derive learning rates in case $f_{\rho}\notin\huaH_K$ that is beyond standard setting and unexplored in existing literature on distribution regression.
-These rates improve the existing achievable results.
-Finally, based on Algorithm \eqref{algorithm}, a distributed learning algorithm with multi-penalty distribution regression is proposed.
-Optimal rates are achieved for this distributed algorithm.
-We will compare the main results in this work with those in the literature in Section 3.
+In this work, a novel multi-penalty regularization scheme is proposed for distribution regression.
+By incorporating additional penalties, Algorithm {\eqref{algorithm}} becomes more flexible to capture features of regressor when regressing from distribution samples.
+By integral operator approach, we study the learning rates of Algorithm {\eqref{algorithm}} under different restrictive conditions on regression function $f_{\rho}$.
+Optimal learning rates are derived when $f_{\rho}\in \mathcal{H}_{K}$.
+In kernel-based learning theory, when the target function does not belong to the underlying kernel space, the corresponding problem is often referred to as a hard learning problem (\cite{hard}).
+In this paper, we also provide rigorous analysis and derive learning rates for the hard learning case $f_{\rho}\notin \mathcal{H}_{K}$.
+To the best of our knowledge, this paper is the first work to study distribution regression in a hard learning scenario.
+The learning rates in this paper improve the existing achievable results.
+Finally, based on Algorithm {\eqref{algorithm}}, a novel multi-penalty distribution regression-based distributed learning algorithm {\eqref{disal}} is proposed.
+Optimal rates are achieved for this distributed learning algorithm.
+We will compare the main results in this work with those in the literature in Section~\ref{sec3}.